Okta Workflows Tutorial: Notify When a User Is Suspended

 Workflows will monitor for this event (user suspended), and when a user is suspended in an organization, this flow will be invoked.

-The output fields that you see in the User Suspended card, that’s the information that the card makes available (when the event is fired).
+The output fields that you see in the User Suspended card are the information that the card makes available (when the event is fired).
 You can use any of the fields in other flow steps.

 In the next section, you will create a message to be shared via email.